My Travels With Strange Men

 Accidental friends.

-MY TRAVELS WITH STRANGE MEN - Part IV: The Strange Man Who Already Knew Me
+MY TRAVELS WITH STRANGE MEN - Episode Four: The Strange Man Who Already Knew Me

 The early Strange Man trips were simple.
 Entertaining, but simple.
 Read about them all here.